A Buyer’s Guide to Non-Traditional Student Information Systems

 Your chosen system should grow with your institution.

 Scalability ensures the system can adapt as the institution grows in both student population and operational complexity.
 User capacity is a key factor, as non-traditional institutions often experience fluctuating enrollment patterns.
-This requires a higher ed SIS to easily support an expanding user base without compromising performance.
+A higher ed SIS should easily support an expanding user base without compromising performance.

 What Level of Support Should You Expect?